Tessa’s Recipe Rundown

 Make the scones:

-Adjust the oven rack to the center position and preheat to 400°F. Line two baking pans with parchment paper.
+- Preheat the oven to 400°F. Line two baking sheets with parchment paper.

-In a large bowl, combine the flour, sugar, zest, salt, baking powder and baking soda.
+- In a large bowl, combine the sugar and zest.
+Rub them together with your fingers until fragrant.
+Whisk in the flour, baking powder, salt, and baking soda.

-In a separate bowl whisk together the buttermilk, 1 egg, and vanilla extract.
+- In a separate bowl, whisk together the buttermilk, 1 egg, and vanilla extract.
+Set aside.

-Make a well in the middle and add the liquid mixture.
-Mix until streaks of flour remain.
-Gently stir in the dried cranberries until barely combined.
-Don't over mix.
+- Make a well in the center of the dry ingredients and pour in the liquid mixture.
+Stir with a spatula until streaks of flour remain.

-In a small bowl, combine the remaining egg with 1 teaspoon water.
-Brush over the shaped scones.
+- In a small bowl, whisk together the remaining egg with 1 teaspoon water.
+Brush lightly over the scones.

 Make the glaze: